ToobaBukhari/Web_Developement/README.md

 Emmet is a web development tool that helps streamline and speed up the process of writing code.
 Emmet provides an abbreviation syntax that allows developers to write HTML and CSS code using shorthand expressions.
 These expressions are expanded into full HTML or CSS code snippets with a simple trigger.

+11. Important Html elements or attributes?

+Html has so many elements but some are very important so we cover most important one along with the attributes.
+Heading elements <h1-h6>